inc0/VMR/bp.rst

 Random thoughts
 ---------------

-    * We might need to apply resource scheduling much like VMWare.
+    * We might need to apply resource scheduling.
 What I mean is we might add VM priority, and if we would be short on resources to boot all of vms from failed host/region/availability zone/whatever we would boot machines with higher priority and leave out those with lower.